Concerto for Orchestra (Bartók): Musical analysis

 The piece is in five movements:

 Bartók makes extensive use of classical elements in the work; for instance, the first and fifth movements are in sonata-allegro form.

 The work combines elements of Western art music and eastern European folk music, especially that of Hungary, and departs from standard tonality, often using non-traditional modes and artificial scales.
-Bartók researched folk melodies, and their influence is felt throughout the work.
+Bartók extensively researched Eastern European and Balkan folk melodies, and their influence is felt throughout the work.
 For example, the second main theme of the first movement, as played by the first oboe, resembles a folk melody, with its narrow range and almost haphazard rhythm.
 The drone in the horns and strings also indicates folk influence.

 The second theme of the first movement (measure 155).
 The harp is not shown.

 I. Introduzione

 The first movement, Introduzione, consists of a slow introduction, presenting the main material (consecutive intervals of fourths, scale fragments, mirror ideas, etc.) leading to an allegro with numerous fugato passages.
 The quick part is in sonata-allegro form.